ZerojumpLine/MOVAL/docs/source/index.rst

-Check out the :doc:`installation` section to install the package.
+Check out the :doc:`Installation` section to install the package.
 Check out the :doc:`usage` section for further information.

 .. note::